Helen Firstbrook Franklin Scholarship

-Application Deadline: Summer 2018 Application Deadline is the First Friday of March.
+Application Deadline: For Summer of 2018 the First Friday of March.

 Awards will be made in early April.
 Letters will be sent to all applicants notifying them if they have received an award.

 Nave Field Research Grants support graduate students who wish to pursue short-term research in Latin America, the Caribbean, and the Iberian Peninsula.
-All graduate students in all departments at the University of Wisconsin-Madison are eligible.
-There are no citizenship restrictions.
-Students must be continuing in a degree program at UW-Madison upon return from their field research.
 Applicants undertaking their first field research will be given preference; interdisciplinary and/or collaborative projects are welcome.

 All masters or Ph.D. graduate students in all departments at the University of Wisconsin-Madison are eligible.
 There are no citizenship restrictions.
 Students must be continuing in a degree program at UW-Madison upon return from their field research.
 The grant is intended for pre-dissertation field research.